 Working on a statutory holiday

 Employees who work on a statutory holiday are entitled to extra pay or time off in lieu.
-To find out what the provisions are for your employee group, contact AskMyHR by submitting a service request using the category Myself (or) My Team or Organization > Leave & Time Off > Vacation & Holidays.
+To find out what the provisions are for your employee group, submit an AskMyHR service request using the categories Myself (or) My Team or Organization > Leave & Time Off > Vacation & Holidays.

 Part-time employees are entitled to the day off work with pay on statutory holidays.
-Instead of being paid for a full seven-hour day, they receive a prorated amount based on the number of hours worked prior to the holiday.
+Instead of being paid for a full 7-hour day, they receive a prorated amount based on the number of hours worked prior to the holiday.

 To be eligible for statutory holiday pay, auxiliary and statutory term employees must have worked: